 Imagine, the Chinese Grand Prix debuted almost twenty years ago, and its venue, Shanghai track, became a worthy skills test for the drivers.
 Since 2004, it has kept the original configuration, while the complex layout and demanding corners are hard-fought enough that racers ideally need extra time to prepare for the event.
-As Formula 1 heads to Shanghai International Circuit for the 2024 Chinese Grand Prix, let’s delve into the unique challenges of the track that make it unlike any other on Formula 1.
+As Formula 1 heads to Chinese Grand Prix, let’s delve into the unique challenges of the Shanghai Circuit that make it unlike any other on Formula 1.

 In short, it is complex enough for even an experienced driver to retire from the race due to a tiny mistake.